 This is an ever-evolving list, in no particular order, of the guiding principles and values/beliefs that I live my life by.
 There's no source material I'm referencing here, and just sending you my vibes.

-Leave things better than how you found it
+Leave things better than how you found them

 Whether it's a piece of code or any random interaction, I always try my best to leave it better than how I found it.
 This could be just having a positive interaction with a stranger, or going above and beyond with a unit of work.
 This value drives me to be a little bit better every day.
 Being kind and respectful.
 Sustainable practices.
 I'll sometimes get it wrong, but when I do, I'm going to learn.